Skip to main content

 The talent gap of 350,000 missing AI professionals is the binding constraint on growth

-The numbers out of Lenovo's CIO Playbook 2026 are not subtle.
-Across India, 99% of enterprises plan to increase their AI investments this year, with budgets expected to grow 19% year on year, the highest rate in Asia-Pacific.
-This is not aspirational survey data from a handful of tech-forward firms.
-It reflects a broad, systemic shift across Indian business.
+Lenovo's CIO Playbook 2026 reveals an extraordinary consensus across Indian business: 99% of enterprises plan to increase their AI investments this year, with budgets expected to grow 19% year on year.
+This represents the highest growth rate in Asia-Pacific and signals a systematic shift from experimentation to production deployment.

-The picture is equally striking at the regional level.
-Across Asia-Pacific, 96% of organisations plan to increase AI spending over the next 12 months, with an average growth rate of 15%.
-But India is pulling ahead of the pack, driven by a combination of competitive pressure, government incentives, and a workforce that is already deeply engaged with AI tools.
+The figures reflect a broader regional trend, with 96% of Asia-Pacific organisations planning increased AI spending over the next 12 months at an average growth rate of 15%.
+But India is pulling ahead, driven by competitive pressure, government incentives, and a workforce already deeply engaged with AI tools.

 By The Numbers